-1. Mobile Sound Units - Sound Trucks
+1. Mobile Sound Units -- Sound Trucks

 As stated in Ordinance 40.14, written authorization from the Office of the Secretary of the Board of Trustees, 450 Administration Building, must be obtained before a sound truck or other vehicle equipped with amplifier or loudspeaker may be used on the Michigan State University campus.
-An Activity Planning Form should be obtained fro mthe Division of Student Activities, 101 Student Services Building, before contacting the Office of the Secretary of the Board of Trustees for written authorization.
+An Activity Planning Form should be obtained from the Student Activities Office, 101 Student Services, before contacting the Office of the Secretary of the Board of Trustees for written authorization.
 The following rules govern the use of sound trucks and/or mobile sound units.

 - a.
 The sound equipment may be used on campus only between 5:30 p.m. and 6:30 p.m.
-(Depending on the location of the equipment and the event, exceptions to this time limit may be recommended by the Division of Student Activities.) - b.
+(Depending on the location of the equipment and the event, exceptions to this time limit may be recommended by the Student Activities Office.) - b.
 Permission must be obtained from the East Lansing authorities if the equipment is used in East Lansing proper.